jegerbetty/SuperheroesDb/README.md

 # SuperheroesDb
-SQL scripts to create a SuperheroesDb, setup tables in the databasem add relationships to the tables, and then populate the tables with data.
+SQL scripts to create a SuperheroesDb, setup tables in the database, add relationships to the tables, and then populate the tables with data.
 This is part of the second assignment for the Back-end Web Development with .NET course I am currently undertaking.

 **01_dbCreate.sql**